Can Sea Water Be Distilled

 In addition to large-scale sea water distillation plants, smaller scale systems are also available which can be used in remote areas where there are no large-scale systems available.
 These small-scale systems use solar energy or electricity to heat the seawater before it is evaporated and condensed into usable fresh water.

-See also How To Distill Liquor
+See also How Do I Distill Alcohol

 Sea water distillation is a useful way of providing clean drinking water in coastal areas around the world where traditional sources of freshwater are not available or are not suitable for human consumption.
 It also provides an economical solution for providing clean drinking water in remote areas where traditional sources of freshwater cannot be accessed easily or cost effectively.